igorjacauna/axios-dev-proxy/README.md

 // Simple use
 proxy.onGet('/path-to-mock').reply(200, {
-  data: 'data to response'
+  xpto: 'data to response'
 });

-// Use a function to return response proxy.onGet('/path-to-mock').reply(200, () => {
+// Use a function to return array like [status, response] proxy.onGet('/path-to-mock').reply(200, () => {
-  return { data: 'data to response' }
+  return [200, { xpto: 'data to response' }]
 });

-// To mock ony once, next requests will not be mocked proxy.onceGet('/path-to-mock-once').reply(200, {
+// To mock only once, next requests will not be mocked proxy.onGet('/path-to-mock-once').replyOnce(200, {
+  xpto: 'data to response once'
+});

+// To mock for specific route with specific params
+// Get /path-to-mock?q="value"
+proxy.onGet('/path-to-mock', { q: 'value' }).reply(200, {
-  data: 'data to response once'
+  xpto: 'data to response once'
 });

 // Can change the AxiosRequestConfig